Why Invest in BEPIF

 Strong performance driven by our high conviction, thematic investment approach.

-BEPIF has delivered compelling performance since inception, powered by strong rental growth in Europe’s high-growth sectors and markets.
+BEPIF has delivered positive performance since inception, powered by strong rental growth in Europe’s high-growth sectors and markets.

-Concentrated in sectors and markets which offer inflation hedge potential, and benefiting from a primarily fixed-rate or hedged balance sheet that mitigates the impact of rising interest rates.5,6
+Concentrated in sectors and markets where we see outsized growth potential, and benefiting from a primarily fixed-rate or hedged balance sheet that mitigates the impact of rising interest rates.5,6

 Private vs. Public Markets